-When I started RCIA class as a Protestant in 2009, I was introduced to the Catholic Church's Catechism (CCC).
+When I started RCIA class as a Protestant in 2009, I met the Catholic Church's Catechism (CCC).
 As affectionately known, The Big Green Book is “a complete and accurate exposition of Catholic doctrine.”
 I was thrilled that The Catholic Church had such a readable manual, for I'd never before seen Christian beliefs so compiled by any Christian church or denomination.

 From this revelation of Catholic wisdom, I began looking to the CCC when I had questions during my Quiet Time.
 Instead of going without answers, I now had two thousand years of Magisterium to respond to my daily queries.
 If I had questions on anything–-birth control, homosexuality, same-sex marriages, grace, prayer, adherence to the Sabbath?
 Well, in the CCC, I could always find the answer.

 “Faith Alone” and “Scripture Alone” (Luther’s assertions– and both of which are unscriptural, by the way) don’t provide the answers.
 I can depend on the Church’s wisdom in the CCC to find any response.
 As Blessed Pope John Paul II said:

 “I ask all the Church’s shepherds and faithful members to receive this Catechism in a spirit of communion and to make careful use of it in carrying out their mission to proclaim the faith and the call to the gospel life.
 This Catechism is given to them to serve as a sure and authentic sourcebook for the teaching of Catholic doctrine and especially for the composition of local catechisms.
 It is also offered to all the faithful who want to understand better the inexhaustible riches of salvation.”